-Transcription or RNA Synthesis Overview
+Transcription or RNA Synthesis: Overview

-• This is the first step in the expression of genes, leading to the synthesis of proteins.
-Here's an overview of the transcription process:
+• is the first step in the expression of genes, leading to the synthesis of proteins.
+Here’s an overview of the transcription process:

-Steps of Transcription or RNA Synthesis
+Steps of Transcription

 • DNA Unwinding: RNA polymerase unwinds a small section of the DNA double helix to expose the template strand.